sal1n/sal1n.github.io/_posts/2011-08-03-rubymorph-biomorphs-in-the-land-of-ruby.md

 ---
-layout: default
+layout: post
-title: Pity this busy monster..
-category: poem
+title: Rubmorph - Biomorphs in the land of Ruby
 ---

 I was playing around with Ruby using the Gosu graphics library a few weeks ago whilst waiting for our internet connection to be sorted and ended up kocking together a biomorph implementation in about 200 lines of code (and that was me being verbose, gotta love Ruby).